sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/main-header.md

 ---

 > ##### Reminder!
 > AdminLTE uses all of Bootstrap 4 components.
-It's a good start to review the [Bootstrap documentation](https://getbootstrap.com/) to get an Idea of the various components that this documentation __does not__ cover.
+It's a good start to review the [Bootstrap documentation](https://getbootstrap.com/) to get an idea of the various components that this documentation __does not__ cover.
 {: .quote-orange .mt-0}